YizhakTime/CSCI490/README.md

 (2/10) -> Can Signin/Signup
 (2/20)-> Can translate form text into another language
 (5/7) -> Can view camera, translate them, add photo, translate them, save to flashcards, view notecards
-- Added app1 directory which has Flutter code, yolov8 has pretrained ultralytics yolov8 model and code for object detection
+- Added app1 directory which has Flutter code, yolov8 directory has pretrained ultralytics yolov8 model and code for object detection
+- Used Firebase Auth UI for user authentication, Firebase for backend, Flutter vision package, ultralytics model"